 View the maps below to see how many other Good Neighbors there are in your area!
 See which schools, public parks, childcare centers, and institutions are leading the way to a healthier future by choosing alternative lawn management practices and eliminating pesticides!

-With the help of the Iowa Department of Public Health’s Childcare Nurse Consultant Coordinator, Good Neighbor Iowa has written a Lawn Care and Pest Management Policy that can be found below, or on the IDPH website.
+Children are uniquely vulnerable to the toxic effects of pesticide exposure.
+Pesticide exposure during these early developmental stages can lead to a number of negative health outcomes.
+With the help of the Iowa Department of Public Health’s Childcare Nurse Consultant Coordinator, Good Neighbor Iowa has written a Lawn Care and Pest Management Policy, that can be found here.

 For many years, people smoked freely in public and indoor spaces.
 Even when the science that smoking was harmful became clear, it still took time to shift the culture and implement laws and policies prohibiting smoking in certain areas.
 Today we are in a similar situation with common lawn pesticides.
 Despite their proven toxicity to human and environmental health, weed killers are still widely used throughout our communities.
 Being a Good Neighbor means you are protecting the health of those around you by choosing to not use toxic lawn chemicals.
 Ask businesses in your community to be Good Neighbors!